 Budgeted Cost – How to Create?

-There are two main steps to create a budgeted cost:
+There are two main steps to creating a budgeted cost:

 Estimating Future Revenues